telerik/reporting-docs/report-items/picturebox.md

 ## Clipping, Rendering, and Positioning

-The clipping and positioning of an image in the display area of the PictureBox item is controlled by its `Sizing` property.
+The clipping and positioning of an image in the display area of the PictureBox item is controlled by its `Sizing` and `ImageAlignment` properties.

 The following table lists the `Sizing` property modes.